jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## Metadata curration
 ### MetadataMerge.py:
-Makes MetadataFinal.tsv which is african and south asian combined containg all haplogroup info (Main and Sub).
-Samples with a main or sub haplogroup <10 are marked in the "IsAtLeast10MainHap" and "IsAtLeast10SubHap" columns.
+Combines Haplogrep3 output and momi5.pheno metadata.
+Main and sub haplogroups are reported.
+The result is divided into 2 datasets (mother and child).
+Samples associated with a main and/or sub haplogroup <10 are marked in the "IsAtLeast10MainHap" and "IsAtLeast10SubHap" columns as False.

+Outputs MetadataFinal.M.tsv for mother and MetadataFinal.M.tsv for child.